 Emissions are classified into three categories for measurement:

-- Scope 1 refers to on-site natural gas and other fossil fuel combustion, e.g. transportation fuels.
+- Scope 1 refers to on-site natural gas, e.g. furnaces and water heaters, and other fossil fuel combustion, e.g. transportation fuels.

-- Scope 2 refers to indirect emissions that come from purchased electricity production.
+- Scope 2 refers to indirect emissions that come from purchased electricity production, e.g. all the electricity used within Park City that is produced at a power plant located outside City boundaries.

 - Scope 3 refers to emissions that come from other business activities.
 These emissions are notoriously difficult to calculate.
 Park City’s inventory includes measuring Scope 3 and consumption-based emissions, including air travel for residents and visitors, and some food-based indicators.